 You could even use a store-bought dowel rod and beat it like crazy with a hammer, score with a knife to create hand-chiseled look, then do a wash with a brown paint to give it texture.
 To make the wash, just take a small amount of brown paint and add a bit of water.
 Wipe it on, then wipe it back off until you get an uneven effect.

 Next, grab your drill and a hole saw bit the same diameter of your branch or dowel, and mark where you want your pegs to be.
 Drill through on one side.

 You won’t be able to go completely through because your drill bit won’t reach, so using the pilot hole the bit created, just turn the door over and finish the hole from the rear.

 Just tap the pegs in, they should be snug if you used the right bit.
 I didn’t glue or secure mine because I wanted the option of flipping the door when the mood hit me.

-My door changes through the seasons with its decorations.
+My chippy door changes through the seasons with its decorations.
 During winter & Christmas I use a crochet scarf with some ice skates, and a pair of child’s knitted mittens that are connected to keep them from getting lost.
 During spring and summer, I like to feature beautiful blooms drying.